Abhijeet1828/shared-whiteboard/README.md

 The whiteboard client application uses utility classes for different kinds of operations such as process- ing the events received by the server, holding constants, and encryption and decryption of messages.
-For processing the events received by the server and converting them into relevant DTOs, theType- ConversionUtils.javafile is used, it is also used for converting the DTOs back to strings to send them over the network.
-TheAESUtils.javafile is used to encrypt and decrypt chat messages sent over the network using the AES encryption algorithm with CBC variation.
-Constants.javafile is used to hold constants that are used repeatedly in the code to reduce code duplication and keep them in a single place for further refactoring.
+For processing the events received by the server and converting them into relevant DTOs, the Type- ConversionUtils.java file is used, it is also used for converting the DTOs back to strings to send them over the network.
+The AESUtils.java file is used to encrypt and decrypt chat messages sent over the network using the AES encryption algorithm with CBC variation.
+Constants.java file is used to hold constants that are used repeatedly in the code to reduce code duplication and keep them in a single place for further refactoring.